 To locate the correct event, a Search option is available on the blue menu bar.
 Users can search for menu items and events by a word or word fragment.
 Clicking on the desired option begins the filing process.

 Alternatively, when you are in a category with many events such as Motions/Applications, entering a key word in the text box above the list will result in the full list being replaced by a list of just those events with the key word.
 Clicking on an event in the "Available Events" list will cause the event appear in the "Selected Events" list.
 After choosing one event, if you are docketing a multiple part motion, use the event search to find your next event, then hold down [Ctrl] and click on the entry; this entry will now also appear in the "Selected Events" list.
 Once the desired events are in the "Selected Events" list, click Next to proceed with filing.

-If you are still not sure of the correct event, please call the Help Desk.
+If you are still not sure of the correct event, please click here to contact the court.
 Do not guess!

 You may file an installment fee case in ECF using Open a BK Case or Case Upload, and change the amount in the fee field to the amount to be paid with the filing.
 Be sure to file LBF #110 using Bankruptcy - Motions/Applications - Pay Filing Fee in Installments.
 Any subsequent installment fee payments must be made outside of ECF via check or money order.

 Please be aware that anyone filing a Chapter 11 or Chapter 13 Petition must pay the minimum payment required by LBF #110